drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D candidate in Economics at Harvard, where I think about cities, the social world, and the interactions between them.
+I'm a PhD candidate in Economics at Harvard, where I think about cities, the social world, and the interactions between them.

 At Harvard, I am affiliated with Opportunity Insights and the Institute for Quantitative Social Science.